Psychoanalysis: Treatment

 Using the various analytic and psychological techniques to assess mental problems, some believe that there are particular constellations of problems that are especially suited for analytic treatment whereas other problems might respond better to medicines and other interpersonal interventions.
 To be treated with psychoanalysis, whatever the presenting problem, the person requesting help must demonstrate a desire to start an analysis.
 The person wishing to start an analysis must have some capacity for speech and communication.
 As well, they need to be able to have or develop trust and insight within the psychoanalytic session.
-Potential patients must undergo a preliminary stage of treatment to assess their amenability to psychoanalysis at that time, and also to enable the analyst to form a working psychological model, which the analyst will use to direct the treatment.
-Psychoanalysts mainly work with neurosis and hysteria in particular; however, adapted forms of psychoanalysis are used in working with schizophrenia and other forms of psychosis or mental disorder.
-Finally, if a prospective patient is severely suicidal, a longer preliminary stage may be employed, sometimes with sessions which have a twenty-minute break in the middle.
-There are numerous modifications in technique under the heading of psychoanalysis due to the individualistic nature of personality in both analyst and patient.
+Potential patients may undergo a preliminary stage of treatment to assess their amenability to psychoanalysis at that time, and also to enable the analyst to form a working psychological model, which the analyst will use in the course of treatment.
+Psychoanalysts mainly work with neurosis and hysteria in particular; however, adapted forms of psychoanalysis are used in working with other forms of mental disorder.
+There are numerous modifications in technique under the heading of psychoanalysis to address different clinical needs.

 The most common problems treatable with psychoanalysis include: phobias, conversions, compulsions, obsessions, anxiety attacks, depressions, sexual dysfunctions, a wide variety of relationship problems (such as dating and marital strife), and a wide variety of character problems (for example, painful shyness, meanness, obnoxiousness, workaholism, hyperseductiveness, hyperemotionality, hyperfastidiousness).
-The fact that many of such patients also demonstrate deficits above makes diagnosis and treatment selection difficult.

-Analytical organizations such as the IPA, APsaA and the European Federation for Psychoanalytic Psychotherapy have established procedures and models for the indication and practice of psychoanalytical therapy for trainees in analysis.
-The match between the analyst and the patient can be viewed as another contributing factor for the indication and contraindication for psychoanalytic treatment.
+Analytical organizations such as the IPA, APsA and the European Federation for Psychoanalytic Psychotherapy have established procedures and models for the indication and practice of psychoanalytical therapy for trainees in analysis.
+The match between the analyst and the patient can be another relevant factor for psychoanalytic treatment.
 The analyst decides whether the patient is suitable for psychoanalysis.
 This decision made by the analyst, besides being made on the usual indications and pathology, is also based to a certain degree on the "fit" between analyst and patient.
 A person's suitability for analysis at any particular time is based on their desire to know something about where their illness has come from.
 Someone who is not suitable for analysis expresses no desire to know more about the root causes of their illness.

 An evaluation may include one or more other analysts' independent opinions and will include discussion of the patient's financial situation and insurance.